poppyzenzi/poppyzenzi/README.md

 MSc Neuroscience - distinction
 - Neuroimaging study of the neural correlates of autonomic prediction error as a mediator of the over-representation of anxiety in joint hypermobility
-- Presented at the American Psychosomatic Society Annual Meeting in Long Beach, CA 2022

 BSc Biology - 1:1